 Student Lead Learning

 Teachers create space for students to explore and imagine, but one of the roles of creative pedagogy is that students would take ownership of their own learning.
-Even within structured curriculum teachers leave space for students to express themselves but some of the most significant observations creativity were seen when students take control of the way they desire to express their learning
+Even within structured curriculum teachers leave space for students to express themselves, but some of the most significant observations so creativity were seen when students take control of the way they desire to express their learning

-Example include one boy who after in the directed activity of tracing letters decided to express himself through drawing the shapes.
+Examples include one boy who after engaging in the directed activity of tracing letters decided to express himself through drawing the shapes.
 He then showed me what he had drawn and I intern shared it with the teacher.
 She complimented his work and encouraged him is his expressive choice.
 This was very signifcant, here the teacher found herself at the point of decision, would she redirect the student back to the task of tracing or leave space for him to express himself differently.

-For the teacher, as she explained in our discussion it was a simple answer.
+For the teacher, as she explained in our discussion later, it was a simple answer.
 “Ahh I let them do their own style.
 I just guide them, help them to form an opinion or steer their imagination” It was in this case important to reinforce the student showing his learning and expressing himself in his own way.
 To reinforce the tracing might have sent a message that writing is a more important way of expressing him self.
 This was not a message she wanted to send.

 Creativity in Choice